time2backup/time2backup/docs/command.md

 ---------------------------------------------------------------
 ## history
-Print backup versions of a file or directory.
+Displays backup history of a file or directory

 ### Usage
 ```bash